-- The University spends circa £10 million annually with a vast number of suppliers who provide a broad range of goods, services and works.
+- 3.1 The University spends circa £19 million annually with a vast number of suppliers who provide a broad range of goods, services and works.
 The University recognises that its supply chains spread across the world and that parts of the supply chain could be engaged in modern slavery.
 The University has limited resources to monitor and manage our supply chains and so will focus on its direct suppliers and will require its suppliers to ensure that their supply chains are free from modern slavery. - 3.2 The high-risk sectors for modern slavery include agriculture, leisure, hospitality, catering, cleaning, clothing, construction, and manufacturing.
-A review of the University spend has shown that for most of the high risk spend areas, the University uses national or regional framework agreements and the risk of modern slavery and human trafficking by our direct suppliers is considered low. - 3.3 The University is a member of both the Higher Education Purchasing Consortium Wales (HEPCW) and the North Western Universities Purchasing Consortium (NWUPC).
-As a member its supply chains are channeled mainly through the consortia.
-NWUPC has in place its own Statement on Modern Slavery and a copy can be accessed by clicking the following the web link:
+A review of the University spend has shown that for most of the high risk spend areas, the University uses national or regional framework agreements and the risk of modern slavery and human trafficking by our direct suppliers is considered low. - 3.3 The University will ensure that its direct suppliers are also aware of its commitment to tackle modern slavery and human trafficking and understand their obligations as a supplier or contractor to the University. - 3.4 The University has developed new Invitation to Tender (ITT) Template documents, which now include appropriate questions on ethical employment, modern slavery as well as on Fair working practices. - 3.5 The University as a member of Higher Education Purchasing Consortium Wales (HEPCW) has signed up to NET Positives Supplier Engagement Tool to proactively respond to the Modern Slavery Act within our supply chains.
+The Tool interprets the commitment to the eradication of Modern Slavery in broader terms than as prescribed under the Act and encourage all suppliers, irrespective of annual turnover, to make a public commitment to act against Modern Slavery.
+The tool allows us to understand the percentage of suppliers who acknowledge Modern Slavery is an issue for their business, to identify resultant actions to be taken by them to address Modern Slavery; and to ascertain those suppliers that do not acknowledge Modern Slavery as a consideration. - 3.6 During 2022/23, 466 (61%) of the University suppliers have action plans on the Supplier Engagement Tool, which shows that: - 100% of the supplier's state they are aware of Modern Slavery - 74% of the supplier's state they have made a public commitment to taking action against Modern Slavery - 29% have stated that more than 25% of the good/services they supply are sourced from outside Europe. - 100% of suppliers in high-risk categories (C Catering Suppliers & Services, F -Furniture, Furnishings & Textiles, K - Computer Supplies & Services, W - Estates & Buildings) state they are aware of Modern Slavery.